Apios Americana: Rare Vining Tubers For Your Garden

-Gophers and mice may become problematic.
+Gophers and mice may become problematic for American groundnut.
 They will dig for the rhizomatic strings of tubers.
 If you start to see your plants suffering yellowing or dieback, look for evidence of digging nearby.

-As a perk, what this plant really attracts is beneficial insects.
+As a perk, what the American groundnut plant really attracts is beneficial insects.
 Lacewings are particularly fond of hopniss plants.
 Planting some of this may help you with the rest of your garden, as long as you keep its growth contained!

 Currently, no diseases are known to affect American groundnut.
 This is likely because it mostly grows wild in the United States.
 There haven’t been significant disease issues in cultivation.